 I am asking my readers to winnow out their familiar preconceived notions and comprehend, not merely understand, what I am saying.
 Comprehension should result in the introduction of more, not fewer, unanswered questions.
 Knowledge does not always, and in fact rarely, converges to simplicity and ease of portability.
 After all, such is the nature of our reality – an unbounded concatenation of possibility.
 One must remain tolerant of the discomfort of uncertainty, and learn to surf its frothing and tempestuous fabric.
 Such I suspect, is an asset we can and do ‘take with us’ when we leave this Earth.

 It is important to comprehend, that as a skill comprehension is more important than mere understanding.

 I will leave you now with a re-posting of a principle of philosophy I call the Bridgman Point.

-Bridgman Point – the point at which a principle can no longer be dumbed-down any further, without sacrifice of its coherency, accuracy, salience or context.
+Bridgman Point – the point at which a principle cannot be made simple any further, without sacrifice of its coherency, accuracy, salience, context, or overall entailed risk.